Connect with the Ethics Center

 The newest issue of "Ethics Central" is now available, featuring news, updates and opportunities from the Ethics Center.
 Read it here.

 The Brandeis Institute for International Judges (BIIJ) provides members of the international judiciary with the opportunity to meet and discuss critical issues concerning the theory and practice of international justice.
-The 10th BIIJ took place in Malta in January, organized by the Center in collaboration with the University of Malta.
+The 10th BIIJ took place in Malta in 2015, organized by the Center in collaboration with the University of Malta.
 Read more and download the full report [PDF].

 Listen to a presentation and performance by Director of Peacebuilding and the Arts Cynthia Cohen and musician, educator, activist and cultural worker Jane Wilburn Sapp: "Arts, Well-being and Resilience: Ideas and Music" was presented at the Peter Wall Institute for Advanced Studies at the University of British Columbia (UBC) on May 6.
 Note: the presentation begins at 15 minutes and 30 seconds, with an intro by UBC Professor of Law Michelle LeBaron.